fbdo/site/content/posts/scalability-and-high-availability-rules.md

 Split the application to increase the cache hits by business terms, e.g. 80% of the requests occur against 20% of your inventory.

-Premium users on their on servers
+Premium users on their on servers.

 ### Leverage object caches (Very High-1)

-On the application layer use caches, normally before your datastore
+On the application layer use caches, normally before your datastore.

 Monitor the cache hit ratio, it should be around 80%.

 ### Put object caches on their own "tier" (High-2)

-You will safe CPU and memory from the application layer
+You will safe CPU and memory from the application layer.

 ## Learn from your Mistakes

 ### Learn aggressively (High-2)

-Do A/B testing
+Do A/B testing.

 Employ a postmortem process:

-Phase 1: Timeline
+* Phase 1: Timeline

-Phase 2: Issue identification
+* Phase 2: Issue identification

-Phase 3: State actions, use SMART principle (every action should be specific, measurable, attainable, realistic and timely).
+* Phase 3: State actions, use SMART principle (every action should be specific, measurable, attainable, realistic and timely).

 Every action need to have a single owner, even if executed by a group

-Hypothesize failure
+Hypothesize failure:

 No failure should stop in "server A died", we need to find why the monitoring didn't show the problem earlier, why the reaction was slow, why it took so long to recover, why the database is not split to reduce impact, etc...